|Formal Service (Art. 5(1)(a))

 Service by a particular method (Art.
 5 (1)(b))

-Central Authorities in Canada will consider requests for service by a particular method requested by the applicant under 5(1)(b) to the extent that such a method is consistent with the law of their jurisdiction.
+Central Authorities in Canada will consider requests for service by a particular method requested by the applicant under 5(1)(b) to the extent that such a method is not inconsistent with the law of their jurisdiction.

 Informal delivery (Art.
 5(2))